pepe2k/u-boot_mod/README.md

 - Faster boot up
 - Unnecessary information from boot up sequence were removed
-- Flash chip is automatically recognized (using JEDEC ID)
+- FLASH chip is automatically recognized (using JEDEC ID)
-- Ethernet MAC is set from flash (no more "No valid address in Flash.
+- Ethernet MAC is set from FLASH (no more "No valid address in FLASH.
 Using fixed address")
 - Automatic kernel booting can be interrupted using any key
 - Press and hold reset button to run:
   - Web server (min.
 3 seconds)